softworkz/emby-wiki/Locating-the-Server.md

-Media Browser features a built-in Udp server, which allows clients to discover it automatically.
+Emby features a built-in Udp server, which allows clients to discover it automatically.

 Simply send a **udp broadcast message** on port **7359**, with the text "who is EmbyServer?".